Wal-Mart pulls Cyber Monday forward to Sunday, record industry sales expected

+* Acquisition of Mertzco will be immediately accretive to Cardconnect Source text for Eikon: Further company coverage:

-Wal-Mart Stores Inc (WMT.N) has decided that Cyber Monday, the biggest online shopping day of the year, should not start on a Monday anymore.
+Nov 23 Wal-Mart Stores Inc has decided that Cyber Monday, the biggest online shopping day of the year, should not start on a Monday anymore.

 The world's largest retailer by revenue will, for the first time this year, launch all its Cyber Monday deals on the Sunday after Thanksgiving rather than the early hours of Monday morning as in previous years.